elfhosted/elfhosted.com/docs/guides/media/stream-from-real-debrid-with-stremio-from-with-multiple-ip-addresses-simultaneously.md

 ---
 # How to stream from Real-Debrid with Stremio to multiple source IP addresses

 This guide illustrates how to use the [Stremio Server][stremio-server] to stream content from debrid providers using [Stremio](https://stremio.com), to multiple Stremio clients on multiple source IPs, simultaneously.

-Note that the streaming of Debrid/HTTP streams is only currently supported in https://web.strem.io, and the [ElfHosted instance][stremio-web] of the same.
+Note that while streaming/transcoding torrents works across all (tested) Stremio clients, the streaming of Debrid/HTTP streams is only [currently supported](#client-compatibility) in v5 of https://web.strem.io, and the [ElfHosted instance][stremio-web] of the same.

 !!! tip
     This is a lightweight alternative to the [Infinite Streaming Plex](guides/media/stream-from-real-debrid-with-plex/) guide.
 The Infinite Streaming [Plex][plex] solution utilizes [Zurg][zurg] to permit simultaneous streams from multiple source IPs, but doesn't integrate as easily into the existing [Stremio Addons](/stremio-addons/) ecosystem.